-The Source Water Assessment and Protection (SWAP) program assesses the susceptibility of public water supplies.
+MassDEP has prepared a Source Water Assessment Program (SWAP) Report for the water supply source(s) serving this water system.
+The SWAP Report assesses the susceptibility of public water supplies.

 What is my system's ranking?

 A susceptibility ranking of High was assigned to this system using the information collected during the assessment by D.E.P.